 The DAC3283 incorporates a simple pattern checker test in order to determine errors in the data interface.
-The main cause of failures is setup/hold timing issues.
-The test mode is enabled by asserting iotest\ena in register config1.
+The test mode is enabled by asserting iotest_ena in register CONFIG1.
 In test mode the analog outputs are deactivated regardless of the state of TXENABLE.

-The data pattern key used for the test is 8 words long and is specified by the contents of iotest\pattern[0:7] in registers config9 through config16.
+The data pattern key used for the test is 8 words long and is specified by the contents of iotest_pattern[0:7] in registers CONFIG9 through CONFIG16.
 The data pattern key can be modified by changing the contents of these registers.